 Towa lives in a peculiar sanatorium after committing suicide.
 Convalescing in sanatorium, she is informed that she has only 7 days to live.
 Isolated within their worlds, strange people live...
 See full summary »

 The story centers on Veronika, a woman in her mid twenties who appears to have everything: good looks, good job and a great life ahead of her.
 Yet she decides to end her own life.
-She is unsuccessful and awakens in a mental hospital where she learns that she a short time to live.
+She is unsuccessful and awakens in a mental hospital where she learns that she has only a short time to live.
 However in the hospital she meets people who are only 'insane' because they don't always follow society's rules.
 With little left to lose, Veronika embarks on a journey on which she frees herself to experience relationships and emotions and ultimately discovers what it means to live.
 Written by

 Lindsay Lohan had signed on to play Veronika in 2006.
 The studios had big plans to make it her next big vehicle movie that would appeal to teenagers and be released in early 2007.
 However, she eventually dropped out to focus on smaller, independent projects, in hopes of establishing herself as a more serious actress.
 Production then stalled for over a year.
 See more »

 Well, let's see.
 After you decide that I'm depressed, or whatever, you'll put me on meds, right?
 Well I know hundreds of people on them and they're all doing just fine.
 Really.
 I'll go back to work on my new anti-depressants, have dinner with my parents and persuade them I'm back to being the normal one who never gives them any trouble.
 And one day some guy will ask me to marry him.
 He'll be nice enough.
 That'll make my parents very happy.
 The first year we'll make love all the ...